Environmental Footprint Comparison Tool

 Publishers’ Database for Responsible Environmental Paper Sourcing

-Resolute is also a participant of the Publishers’ database for Responsible Environmental Paper Sourcing (PREPS), an online tool to identify responsible paper supply chains for the textbooks used in schools, academic journals and other publications.
-Since 2010, Resolute has contributed data for many of its paper brands to this assessment tool, which helps over 20 publishing companies make sustainable choices.
+Resolute is also a participant in the Publishers’ Database for Responsible Environmental Paper Sourcing (PREPS), an online tool to identify responsible paper supply chains for the textbooks used in schools, academic journals and other publications.
+Since 2010, Resolute has contributed data for many of its paper brands to this assessment tool, which helps over 25 publishing companies make sustainable choices.
 Resolute’s participation is an example of how the company holds itself to high standards of voluntary reporting and certification from external organizations.

-PREPS is one of several tools that held under the Book Chain Project’s searchable database, starting in 2016.
+PREPS is one of several tools available on the Book Chain Project’s searchable database, starting in 2016.
 The PREPS database holds technical specifications and details on the pulp and forest sources of the papers used in educational, academic and other publications.
 PREPS is recognized as the publishing industry gold standard for sourcing paper from responsibly managed forests.

 Under the PREPS system, papers are awarded one, three or five stars based on how well-managed the forests are that supply pulp, as well as the pulp supply’s country of origin.
 All of the listed products sold using Forest Stewardship Council® (FSC®) or Programme for the Endorsement of Forest Certification (PEFC) credits from our Thorold (Ontario), Alma and Kénogami (Quebec), Calhoun (Tennessee) and Catawba (South Carolina) mills have a five-star PREPS rating.
 All of our other listed brands from these same mills have received a three-star rating based on the chain of custody (CoC) tracking requirements they adhere to.

 Our high ratings across our paper products assure customers that the wood fiber we use comes from responsible sources.
-This assurance is underscored by our adherence to the strict environmental and forestry laws and regulations in the U.S. and Canada, where we source virgin fiber, and the fact that 100% of our operations are CoC-certified.
+This assurance is underscored by our adherence to the strict environmental and forestry laws and regulations in the United States and Canada, where we source virgin fiber, and the fact that 100% of our operations are CoC-certified.